Councilmembers to announce short term rental ban legislation

 Some say this legislation would lead to many losing necessary income.

-“These are hard-working, middle-class, tax-paying, voting people who need this income to deal with the higher costs of living in this city,” STR owner Amy Lewis said.
+“These are hard-working, middle-class, tax-paying, voting people who need this income to deal with the higher costs of living in this city,” said STR owner Amy Lewis.

-Morrell says much of the frustration comes from larger STR companies trying avoiding regulation.
+Morrell says much of the frustration comes from larger STR companies trying to avoid regulation.

 He released a statement saying, “We will not further negotiate with an industry that refuses to be regulated.
 Cities across the country are struggling to grapple with predatory companies such as Airbnb and Vrbo that want their cake and eat it too.”